thepensionsregulator/user-research/Functionality-ABtest-Jan2021/readme.md

 using the GDS task list approach.
 Both probes have been built to push the test subject/user through both journeys in a certain direction, only filling in specific areas.</p>

-<q>Quote from section of the report where DWP speak about the task list and also moving towards question by question</q>
+<blockquote>Quote from section of the report where DWP speak about the task list and also moving towards question by question</blockquote>

 <h3>What are we looking for</h3>
 <ol>